Daniel in the Lions' Den (Rubens): Description

-The size of the painting is approximately 224.2 × 330.5 in and is painted in oil paint on canvas.
+Daniel in the Lion's Den is approximately 224.2 × 330.5 in and is painted in [oil on canvas.
 According to the National Gallery of Art, it combines "realism and theatricality" to draw a "strong emotional reaction".
 Several of the lions in the painting seem to stare directly at the viewer, which can make the viewer feel that they are invading the lions' space, just as Daniel is doing.
 The lions were painted life-size to heighten their immediate menace.

-The subject is from the Book of Daniel, 6:1-28.
 Rubens may have based the lioness on a Renaissance bronze sculpture from Padua, but he stated in his letter to Carleton that the lions were "done from life".
 Rubens had access to exotic animals due to his role as a court painter for Albert VII, Archduke of Austria and Isabella Clara Eugenia in Brussels.
 He would have had direct access to the royal menagerie, where the archdukes kept exotic animals, including lions.
 Dutch painter Jacob Campo Weyerman recounted an occasion in Ruben's studio when Rubens tickled a lion to make it open its mouth and provide the right expression to be studied.
 There is possibility that Rubens studied two live lions in Ghent, called Flandria and Brabantia.
-The lions in the painting may be a Moroccan subspecies which was already extinct in the wild at the time it was created.
+The lions in the painting may be a Moroccan subspecies which was already extinct in the wild at the time of its creation.

 The painting shows Daniel as a young man.
-However, according to Biblical chronology, Daniel would have been over 80 years old at that time.
-Although it shows Daniel praying, this detail is not included in Daniel chapter 6, but it is mentioned in the deuterocanonical Chapter 14.
+However, according to Biblical chronology, Daniel would have been over eighty years old at the time of the narrative.
+Although Rubens depicts Daniel praying, this detail is not included in the Book of Daniel, chapter 6, but is mentioned in the deuterocanonical chapter 14.